madebits/madebits.github.io/blog/2019/2019-04-16-SFTP-With-Shared-Access.md

 <!--- tags: linux devops -->

 We want to set up a `shared` SFTP folder jailed within `/data/jail` directory in Ubuntu server.
-For that, first create an SFTP only user group to restrict access:
+First create an SFTP only user group to restrict access:

 ```bash
 sudo groupadd sftponly